|Assessment Type||Assessment length / details||Proportion|

 On successful completion of this module students should be able to:

-1. Demonstrate an understanding of a range of late medieveal literary texts in English.
+Demonstrate an understanding of a range of late medieval literary texts in English.

-The three sections of the module deal with traditions and interpretations, religious experience, and travel and exploration.
+The three sections of the module deal with traditions and interpretations, religious experience, and experimentation with genre.
 These interconnected areas serve to highlight the ways in which late medieval English culture is part of a wider network of European religious and secular frameworks,

 The module is accessible to anyone with an interest in late medieval literature and current, theoretically-informed approaches to literary texts will be used to explore the relevance of these centuries-old texts in and for our post-millennial society.